mozilla/extension-workshop/src/content/documentation/enterprise/enterprise-development.md

 It works the same as the other [browser.storage APIs](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/storage).

 {% endcapture %}
-{% include modules/column-w-toc.liquid,
+{% include modules/one-column.liquid,
   id: "how-to-add-policy"
-  content: content_with_toc
+  content: content
 %}

 <!-- END: Content with Table of Contents -->